 One approach to identifying these factors is to establish a system that acquires data about target customers.
 An example of this is:

-- Customers purchase a product.
+- Customers purchase a product, like the ones that can be found on amazon product sourcing.
 They are incentivized to complete a survey describing details about that product that appealed to them in their decision-making process.

 - Key factors are identified by processing the data provided.
 Correlations between demographics should appear.